Dillinger86/hello-world/README.md

 # hello-world
-This is a practive  session at 5:58PM on a sunday evening
+This is a practice session at 5:58PM on a sunday evening